subugoe/oa2020cadata/analysis/paper.md

 1973-2013.
 Using this data, the authors were able to reveal a growing market concentration among a few publishing houses (Larivière, Haustein, and Mongeon 2015).
-Palzenberger (2015) provided a dataset presenting the number and proportion of scholarly articles per country of affiliation including a breakdown per author role for the period 2004-2014.
-Published in 2015, this dataset, which was obtained from the Web of Science in-house database from the German Competence Center for Bibliometrics, formed the empirical basis for demonstrating that a large-scale transition from a subscription-based to open access business model is feasible based on the current total spending on scholarly journals (Schimmer, Geschuhn, and Vogler 2015).
+Palzenberger (2015) provided a dataset presenting the number and proportion of scholarly articles by country of affiliation including a breakdown by author role for the period 2004-2014.
+Published in 2015, this dataset, which was obtained from the Web of Science in-house database from the German Competence Center for Bibliometrics, formed the empirical basis for demonstrating that a large-scale transition from a subscription-based to an open access business model is feasible based on the current total spending on scholarly journals (Schimmer, Geschuhn, and Vogler 2015).
 Since then, analyzing the productivity of corresponding authors in terms of articles published in dedicated journal portfolios has been perceived as a critical component of open access negotiations.

 There have also been analytical applications for such datasets.
 Major bibliometric databases including the Web of Science, Scopus and